 Stockholder Proposals and Nomination of Director Candidates Not Intended for Inclusion in Proxy Materials.
 A stockholder seeking to present a proposal or nominate a director for election to our Board at the 2023 annual meeting of stockholders but not intending for such proposal or nomination to be included in the proxy statement for the meeting must comply with the advance notice requirements set forth in our Bylaws.
-The Company's Bylaws require a stockholder desiring to present a proposal or nominate a director for the 2023 annual meeting of stockholders to provide written notice to the Company's Secretary at the Company's principal executive offices (i) not later than the close of business on July 27, 2023, 90 days prior to the one-year anniversary of the Annual Meeting, and not earlier than June 27, 2023, 120 days prior to such one-year anniversary, or (ii) if the date of the 2023 annual meeting of stockholders is more than 30 days before or more than 70 days after the one-year anniversary of the Annual Meeting, not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the date on which public announcement of the date of such meeting is first made.
+The Company's Bylaws require a stockholder desiring to present a proposal or nominate a director for the 2023 annual meeting of stockholders to provide written notice to the Company's Secretary at the Company's principal executive offices (i) not later than the close of business on July 27, 2023, 90 days prior to the one-year anniversary of the Annual Meeting, and not earlier than June 27, 2023, 120 days prior to such one-year anniversary, or (ii) if the date of the 2023 annual meeting of stockholders is more than 30 days before or more than 70 days after the one-year anniversary of the Annual Meeting, not later than the 120th day prior to such annual meeting of stockholders and not later than the close of business on the later of the 90th day prior to such annual meeting or the 10th day following the date on which public announcement of the date of such meeting is first made.
 Other specifics regarding the notice procedures, including the required content of the notice, can be found in Section 2.3 of Article II of our Bylaws.